nasa/Transform-to-Open-Science/_events/2023-11-13-symposium.md

 map: <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d17668.211620921105!2d-80.68363317924783!3d28.515145175939733!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x88e0ae323bf8b095%3A0x6d2c49c8109fb4d1!2sThe%20Astronauts%20Memorial%20Foundation!5e0!3m2!1sen!2sus!4v1706298033602!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
 ---

-The TOPS Symposium is a pivotal event under NASA's Transform to Open Science initiative, designed to mainstream the OS101 curriculum and advance an inclusive culture of open science!
+The TOPS Symposium is a pivotal event under NASA's Transform to Open Science initiative, designed to mainstream the OS101 curriculum and advance an inclusive culture of open science.
 This three-day symposium will include plenary talks, working sessions, time to network, and tours of NASA's facilities.
 There may even be a [launch](https://www.visitspacecoast.com/launches/) during our time there!

 **TOPS Symposium Goals:**

 - Laying the foundation for creating a unified approach to training people in open science
 - Learning from those that have begun to teach the curriculum
 - Identifying specific challenges and opportunities for open science training
-- Understanding our roles and next steps in supporting OS101 and Science Core.
+- Understanding our roles and next steps in supporting OS101 and Science Core

 **Symposium Logistics Information:**